crossplane/crossplane/contributing/guide-provider-development.md

 resources and one controller.
 The GCP Provider's support for Google Cloud Memorystore illustrates this.
 First, the configuration resources:

-1. A [managed resource].
+1. A managed resource.
 Managed resources are cluster scoped, high-fidelity representations of a resource in an external system such as a cloud provider's API.
 Managed resources are _non-portable_ across external systems (i.e. cloud providers); they're tightly coupled to the implementation details